Nightingale–Brown House: Occupants

 Nicholas Brown, Jr. was the son of Nicholas Brown, Sr., a leading Providence merchant.
 He was a leading industrial developer of the early 19th century, and was such a benefactor of the local college that it was renamed Brown University in his honor.
 He also served in the state legislature, and cofounded the Providence Athenaeum.
 John Carter Brown is best known for amassing a large library, now owned by the university and operated as the John Carter Brown Library.
 Anne S. K. Brown, the last Brown descendant to live in this house, amassed a large collection of military documents and artifacts, which are also now owned by the university.
 Her son, J. Carter Brown, who directed the National Gallery of Art, was raised in the house.

 John Nicholas Brown Center for Public Humanities and Cultural Heritage

-The John Nicholas Brown Center for Public Humanities and Cultural Heritage is currently housed in the building.
+The John Nicholas Brown Center for Public Humanities and Cultural Heritage (JNBC) was housed in the building for many years.
 The center, founded as the John Nicholas Brown Center for the Study of American Civilization in 1979 and part of Brown University since 1995, collaborates on public and scholarly humanities projects with local, national, and international partners working in the arts, history, education and community engagement.
-The center also offers a master's degree in Public Humanities through Brown.
+The center also offered a master's degree in Public Humanities through Brown.In December 2023, the JNBC announced that the center would be renamed the John Nicholas Brown Center for Advanced Studies and the MA program in Public Humanities was put on hold.